The 12th annual One World in Brussels attracted over 1500 visitors

 The special mention was given to Watani - My Homeland by German director Marcel Mettelsiefen, who tells the story of Free Syrian Army’s commander family in devastated Aleppo.

 One World International Human Rights Documentary Film Festival took place in Brussels for the twelfth time.
 It is organized by Czech non-governmental organization People in Need in cooperation with the Permanent Representation of the Czech Republic to the EU and the Czech Center in Brussels.
-Other local partners from non-governmental and international organizations were collaborating on specific screenings and debates.
+Other local partners from non-governmental and international organizations also collaborated on specific screenings and debates.
 The program was attended by almost one and a half thousand visitors.